gbrsoos/8WeekSQLChallenge/Week 1: Danny's Diner/Solution.md

 | 2| B	          | sushi         |

 ### Question 8: What is the total items and amount spent for each member before they became a member?
+For this a double `INNER JOIN` is required, since data is needed from all three tables.
+Additionally, when joining `dannys_diner.members` and `dannys_diner.sales`, I filtered the purchases by `sales.order_date < members.join_date` to only see purchases before membership.
+To see the number of items purchased, I counted the product_ids, and used `SUM(menu.price)` to have the aggregated expense.
+A bought 2 items before becoming a member with a total price of 25, and B purchased 3 items that are worth 40.

 ```sql
 SELECT
 	sales.customer_id,